Diffusion Processes on Implicit Manifolds: Background on diffusion processes on manifolds

 \subsection{Stochastic processes on manifolds from infinitesimal generators}

-We now discuss the construction of stochastic processes over manifolds by adopting an operator-theoretic perspective.
-For the differential operators $\nabla_\mathcal{M},\Delta_\mathcal{M}$ it is a classical result \citep{stroock2007multidimensional} that for any smooth test function $f\in C^\infty(\mathcal{M})$, the SDE from Eq. \eqref{eq:manifold-diffusion} has an associated partial differential equation description
+We now discuss the construction of stochastic processes on $\mathcal{M}$ by using differential operators.
+The correspondence between $\Delta_\mathcal{M}$ and diffusions on $\mathcal{M}$ is well-known \citep{stroock2007multidimensional}.
+Specifically, for any test function $f\in \mathcal C^\infty(\mathcal{M})$, the SDE from Eq. \eqref{eq:manifold-diffusion} has an associated partial differential equation

-where $L$ is called the infinitesimal generator
+where $L$ is called the \emph{infinitesimal generator}